List of Hong Kong national security cases: Agnes Chow (10 August 2020)

 Agnes Chow Ting, a core member of the dissolved localism political party Demosisto, was also arrested on 10 August, accused of collusion.
 Chow was granted bail a day later, but was charged with unlawful assembly on 30 August 2019 for her participation in the siege by thousands of protesters of Wan Chai police headquarters on 21 June 2019.
-Pleading guilty, she was jailed for 10 months in December 2020.
+Pleading guilty, she was imprisoned for 10 months in December 2020.
 She was released after serving seven months on 12 June 2021, with no reason for her early release being immediately given.

 Chow remained in regular contact with national security police as per her bail conditions, and was asked to join a propaganda trip to Shenzhen.
 She fled to Canada after her passport was returned for studying for a master's degree in Toronto.